lee-group-cmu/tsi/README.md

 pip install .
 ```

 Note that the above might require you to install R first.
-Then install `vsi` from the main folder specifying the desired `OPTIONS` via (add `-e` for editable mode)
+Then install `tsi` from the main folder specifying the desired `OPTIONS` via (add `-e` for editable mode)

 ```commandline
 pip install ".[OPTION1,OPTION2]"